severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

   deliver the project in locations where ArtRefuge UK is actively working with children refugees (namely, safe-houses on the British-French border [...]).
 - for many of these children, the hope is to reach the UK.
-They face a long and difficult asylm seeking process
+They face a long and difficult asylum seeking process
 - critical parts of this process rely on the story of their life and journey that the children can narrate.
-Critically, the stories are repeatedly dismissed by border enforcement forces as being fake (eg "you are only parroting what the smuggler told you to say!")
+Critically, the stories are repeatedly dismissed by border enforcement forces as being fake (e.g. "you are only parroting what the smuggler told you to say!")
 - proving that their story is genuine is incredibly difficult for these
   children: not only they might have very little -- if any -- physical evidences